tiagoorlamunder/tiagoorlamunder/README.md

 ## 🤔 About me
 - 👋🏻 Hi, I’m Tiago Orlamünder
 - 🌴 I'm from Brazil
-- 🔬 I currently work giving technical support in a software development company
+- 🔬 I currently work with data quality but I want to move to software development area

 ## ☘ More about me
-- 🏆 I really like HTML, CSS, JS, Python and MySql
+- 🏆 I really like HTML, CSS, JS, React, Python and MySql
 - ✍🏻 I am always up to learning new things
 - ☑️ I am very persistent and I hardly give up when facing problems